truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrepEnterprise.md

 ---
 title: "Preparing for CORE to SCALE Migration (Enterprise HA)"
-description: "This article provides information for CORE Enterprise (HA) users planning to migrate to SCALE Enterprise (HA), and what you need to know and have ready before beginning the one-way process."
+description: "This article provides information for CORE Enterprise (HA) users planning to migrate to SCALE, and what you need to know and have ready before beginning the one-way process."
 weight: 15
 aliases:
 tags: